Bond7736/bond7736.github.io/narratives.md

 ---
 layout: default
 title: Project Narratives
-description: "This section expands on the reasoning behind my chosen artifact,\
-as well as the challenges and subsequent learning that followed as I implemented\
-three primary categories of enhancements."
+description: "This section expands on the reasoning behind my chosen artifact, as well as the challenges and subsequent learning that followed as I implemented three primary categories of enhancements."
 ---

-# Professional Self-Assessment: The Culmination of My Work in the SNHU Computer Science Program
+# Project Narratives: The Development and Learning Process

 ---